Blue Ridge Crossing: History

-Blue Ridge Mall

-Blue Ridge Mall Located in Kansas City, Missouri, on I-70 & Sterling Avenue at Exit 10.
-The location surrounds the area from U.S. Route 40 to 43rd Street on the North/South and Sterling Avenue to Blue Ridge Boulevard on the West/East.
-It sits on the site of Blue Ridge Crossing and is about one mile (1.6 km) from the Truman Sports Complex at Exit 9.
-It opened on October 17, 1957 as an open-air shopping center and included a location of Harzfeld's.
+The mall opened in October 17, 1958, as an open-air regional shopping center and was the vision of William Reich.
+It included a location of Harzfeld's.
 H. Roe Bartle, the Mayor of Kansas City, cut the ribbon that officially opened the shopping center.

+Grand opening events lasted over a year, drawing celebrities of the day including Eva Gabor and Sandra Dee.
+Upon opening, the mall offered concierge services and childcare in the lower level.
+These amenities were largely unheard of at the time.

 Blue Ridge Mall had the added distinction of being located in two cities at the same time.
 The city limits of Kansas City, Missouri and Independence, Missouri bisected The Jones Store Co. on the northeast corner of the store.

-During the 1960s, Blue Ridge Mall was the most popular shopping center in the Kansas City Metropolitan area and in 1971, the J. C. Penney store expanded moving from the south court of the mall to become an anchor store on the west end.
+During the 1960s, Blue Ridge Mall was the most popular shopping center in the Kansas City Metropolitan area and in 1971, the JCPenney store expanded moving from the south court of the mall to become an anchor store on the west end.
 With that move, the shopping center was fully enclosed and the hey-day of the Blue Ridge Mall would continue for two more decades.

-By the mid-1990s, the Kansas City Metropolitan Area had a 'mall glut' and with the close proximity of two newer enclosed malls within a ten-mile radius, Blue Ridge Mall started to show its age and declining popularity with shoppers.
-After several ownership changes and a failed attempt at redevelopment when Montgomery Ward suddenly announced its bankruptcy and the closure of all stores nationwide at the close of 2000, the current ownership decided to demolish the old mall and start again.
+By the mid-1990s, the Kansas City Metropolitan Area had a 'mall glut' and with two newer enclosed malls within a 10-mile radius, Blue Ridge Mall started to show its age.
+After several ownership changes, including a failed attempt at redevelopment when Montgomery Ward suddenly announced its bankruptcy and the closure of all stores nationwide at the close of 2000, the ownership decided to demolish the old mall and start again.

-In 2001, J. C. Penney closed it store at the mall, leaving The Jones Store.
+In 2001, JCPenney closed its store at the mall, leaving The Jones Store as the sole anchor.
 The Jones Store shuttered in 2003, leaving the mall with no anchors.

-Tax Increment Financing was obtained from the City of Kansas City and demolition began in 2005.
-The redeveloped site is now known as Blue Ridge Crossing and the old mall site represents Phase I in a three phase development.
+Tax Increment Financing was obtained from the City of Kansas City and demolition for Phase I began in late 2005 and continued into early 2006.
+The redevelopment was led by IAS Partners, Ltd., a Kansas City-based real estate development firm, with Patrick Hayes serving as president and David Horn as project manager.

+Blue Ridge Crossing opened in January 2007, with the full Phase I development completed in 2008, anchored by a Walmart Supercenter.
+Other opening tenants included McDonald's, Applebee's, Starbucks, Johnny Carino's Italian, Verizon Wireless, Vintage Stock, and Foxy Nails.

+Phase II 18 acre, consisting of 18 acres West of Sterling Avenue, was announced for construction beginning in late 2012.
+No construction on Phase II had been reported as of 2026, and the development's leasing page continued to solicit anchor and in-line tenants for the parcel.

+Phase III 8 acre, consisting of 8 acres East of Blue Ridge Boulevard on the former site of the Blue Ridge Cinema East in Independence, Missouri, also has not advanced to construction.